Student Research

 Research Paper

 The Research Paper is an extensive literature review that examines an issue of interest or concern in the field of TESOL.
 Students completing this option also include sections on educational implications and recommendations for future research.
-If a student decides to pursue the Research Paper, one additional specialization elective course is required for graduation.
+If a student decides to pursue the Research Paper, two additional specialization elective or core elective courses (one which is in lieu of Research Proposal Writing in the Social Sciences) are required for graduation.